|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Big Five South African Guided Safaris Tours

-This first evening you will go on a sunset drive in an 'open game-viewing vehicle' with staff from KZN Wildlife, the conservation organisation managing this game reserve.
-The night drive improves on ones chances of seeing some of the nocturnal species, such as leopard, lion, hyena, genet, bush babies and the other nocturnal animals such as owls and nightjars.
-You also get to see some of the diurnal animals, with their eyes lighting up in reflection to the spotlight.
+This first evening we go on a sunset drive in an open game-viewing vehicle with staff from KZN Wildlife, the organisation that is tasked with running this reserve.
+This is to improve on your chances of seeing some of the nocturnal species such as leopard, lion, hyena, genet, bush babies and then the other nocturnal animals such as the owls and nightjars.

-Day 4: Nkomazi Game Reserve – Komati Tented Camp
+Day 4: Komati Tented Camp

-Day 5: Nkomazi Game Reserve – Komati Tented Camp
+Day 5: Komati Tented Camp

 Day 6: Johannesburg